marzent/IINACT/README.md

 A [Dalamud](https://github.com/goatcorp/Dalamud) plugin to run the [FFXIV_ACT_Plugin](https://github.com/ravahn/FFXIV_ACT_Plugin) in an [ACT](https://advancedcombattracker.com/)-like enviroment with a heavily modified port of [Overlay Plugin](https://github.com/OverlayPlugin/OverlayPlugin) for modern .NET.

-The data source here is only based on `Dalamud.Game.Network` and does not require any extra injection with [Deucalion](https://github.com/ff14wed/deucalion) or network capture with elevated privileges.
+The data source here is only based on [Unscrambler](https://github.com/perchbirdd/Unscrambler) and does not require any extra injection with [Deucalion](https://github.com/ff14wed/deucalion) or network capture with elevated privileges.

 This will **not** render overlays by itself, use something like [Browsingway](https://github.com/Styr1x/Browsingway), [Next UI](https://github.com/kaminaris/Next-UI), [hudkit](https://github.com/valarnin/hudkit) (Linux only) or [Bunny HUD](https://github.com/marzent/Bunny-HUD) (macOS only) to display Overlays.